pucelle/lupos-vscode/README.md

 ## Not provided, but plan to

 - `>${...}<` slot content completion.
 Now can only complete for object properties.
 - Validate circular references.
-I believe this should be superior hard.
+I believe this should be superior difficult.
 - Validate tag not rightly matched or closed. e.g., `</div`.
 - Can find reference and rename `<Com>` or `:binding`, properties and event names.
-- Decorates a variable or property to describe whether it is observed.
+- Decorates a variable or property to describe whether it gets observed.